-- (i) that the discretion under Article 104(2), point (e), of the CRR may not be used if the institution internally defines "market-making" only as buying and selling a particular security on a regular and continuous basis by posting or executing orders at a publicly quoted price; - (ii) that the discretion under Article 104(2), point (h), of the CRR may not be granted in respect of securities financing transactions (SFTs) that are trading-related and have a trading intent as specified in Article 102(2) of the CRR; - (iii) how the institution ensures that the positions included in the request are neither held with trading intent nor used for hedging purposes in the trading book; - (iv) that the discretion provided for in Article 104(4) of the CRR may not be used owing to deficiencies in the operationalisation (e.g. technical, procedural or methodological issues constraining the assignment of positions to the trading book) of the requirements of Article 104 of the CRR for the classification of instruments - the ECB considers this to be especially relevant for the requirements in Article 104(2), point (i), of the CRR, including the splitting of instruments; - (v) whether the intent not to trade and not to hedge positions held with trading intent (Article 104(4) CRR) is clearly expressed in the policies and procedures of the institution pursuant to Article 104(1) of the CRR;
+- (i) that the discretion under Article 104(2), point (e), of the CRR may not be used if the institution internally defines "market-making" only as buying and selling a particular security on a regular and continuous basis by posting or executing orders at a publicly quoted price;38 - (ii) that the discretion under Article 104(2), point (h), of the CRR may not be granted in respect of securities financing transactions (SFTs) that are trading-related and have a trading intent as specified in Article 102(2) of the CRR-: - (iii) Hhow the institution ensures that the positions included in the request are neither held with trading intent nor used for hedging purposes in the trading book; - (iv) That the discretion provided for in Article 104(4) of the CRR may not be used owing due-to deficiencies in the operationalisation (e.g. technical, procedural or methodological issues constraining the assignment of positions to the trading book) of the requirements of Article 104 of the CRR for the classification of instruments the ECB considers this to be especially relevant for the requirements in Article 104(2), point (i), of the CRR, including the splitting of instruments; - (v) Hwhether the intent not to trade and not to hedge positions held with trading intent (Article 104(4) CRR) is clearly expressed in the policies and procedures of the institution pursuant to Article 104(1) of the CRR; - (vi) Wwhether for the positions included in the request, an internal risk management framework is defined, which is aligned with internal risk appetite definitions and which is approved by senior risk management, - (vii) Hhow the institution ensures that relevant positions under the discretion provided for in Article 104(4) of the CRR are managed by units responsible for non-trading book management that are separate from units responsible for trading book management.;

-&lt;sup>35 See also the documentation requirements under Article 104(1) of the CRR.
+37 See also the documentation requirements under to Article 104(1) of the CRR.